ibm-cloud-docs/watsonx-code-assistant/ansible-howto.md

 1. Select the **Assets** tab and click **New asset**.
 1. Click the **Tuning Studio** tile.

-   This option opens a simplified version of the watsonx Tuning Studio that is customized for {{site.data.keyword.wcaal_notm}}.
+   This option opens a simplified version of the watsonx Tuning Studio that is customized for {{site.data.keyword.wcaal_full_notm}}.
 1. Provide a meaningful **Name** and **Description** for your experiment so you can easily identify the model after you deploy it.
 Avoid generic names, like `Tuning experiment`.
 1. Click **Create a tuning experiment**.
    The data upload page opens.
 1. Upload the data that you want to tune the model with.
 You can either drop your file into the drop area or click **Browse** or **Select from project** to find the file locally or pull it from an existing watsonx project.

    For more information about formatting your data, see [NEED LINK](https://docs.ai.ansible.redhat.com/) in the Red Hat Ansible content parser tool documentation.

    To improve your model accuracy, provide at least 1000 samples in your JSONL file.
 A sample consists of an input (the context and the task name) and an output (the expected model output).
 For more information about verifying that your sample is well-formed, click **example of a sample** in the **Prepare your data** panel.